AC Power Flow

 This advancement extends beyond the previous scenario where recreating the PowerSystem

-and AC model was unnecessary, to now include the scenario where ACPowerFlow
+and AC model was unnecessary, to now include the scenario where AcPowerFlow

 also does not need to be recreated.
 Such efficiency proves particularly beneficial in cases where JuliaGrid can reuse established Jacobian matrices or even factorizations, especially when users choose the fast Newton-Raphson method.

-By modifying the previous example, we observe that we now create the ACPowerFlow
+By modifying the previous example, we observe that we now create the AcPowerFlow

 type only once using the newtonRaphson